-Doug Dearth is a multi-talented filmmaker whose journey began in front of the camera, where he worked as an actor with esteemed directors like Stephen Frears, Bruce Beresford, Clint Eastwood, and Harold Ramis.
-However, it was his deep passion for music and its interplay with visual storytelling that drew him behind the camera where he collaborated with John Cusack’s New Crime Productions on the music selections for “Grosse Pointe Blank” and went on to work as Music Coordinator on the hit feature “High Fidelity”.
+Doug Dearth is a multi-talented filmmaker who began his career as an actor, working with acclaimed directors including Clint Eastwood, Stephen Frears, and Harold Ramis.
+Drawn by his passion for music and storytelling, he transitioned behind the camera, collaborating with John Cusack’s New Crime Productions on Grosse Pointe Blank and serving as Music Coordinator on High Fidelity.

 Doug made his directorial debut in 2009 with the award winning documentary, “9000 Needles,” which was picked up for distribution and released in the fall of 2011.
 Shortly thereafter, he produced and directed “Under The Knife Abroad,” a one-hour documentary for the critically acclaimed Vanguard Documentary Series on Current TV.
 His most resent documentaries are “Inspired To Ride” and “The DR Diaries,” both of which he produced and directed.